-Translated into concrete terms, it means replenishing the spiritual and religious reservoirs of Jewish life--the synagogue, the religious school, the academies, the centers of Jewish learning and scholarship.
+Translated into concrete terms, it means replenishing the spiritual and religious reservoirs of Jewish life-the synagogue, the religious school, the academies, the centers of Jewish learning and scholarship.
 For years now the Jewish communities of the world, other than those, of course, which were destroyed or ravaged by war and persecution, had to give priority to relif, physical rescue and the reconstruction of the State of Israel.
 Much of this work will have to continue into an unpredictable future.
-Certainly there still remains the urgent and compelling need for taking care of the hundreds of thousands of referees who are seeking new homes.
+Certainly there still remains the urgent and compelling need for taking care of the hundreds of thousands of refugees who are seeking new homes.

 But even while this work is going on, and certainly as the urgency and pressure of that work diminishes, as we hope it will with the years, our energies and our resources should increasingly be poured into the permanent and positive spiritual and cultural institutions and enterprises of Judaism.
 We must begin to think again in terms of the total picture of Jewish life.
-Millions of Jews will live in Israel in the days to come; millions more will live outside of Israel,
+Millions of Jews will live

-It is the religion of Judaism which will unite them, not any political bonds,
+It is the religion of Judaism which will unite them, not any political bonds.